LEADERSHIP

 Ms. Kasey Diaz

 Prior to joining DoD OSBP, Ms. Diaz worked in the private sector where she provided direct program management support for federal government small business policies and programs with the objective of maximizing utilization of small and disadvantaged small businesses.
-She currently serves as the Director of the DoD Mentor-Protégé Program.
+She currently serves as the Deputy Director of the Office of Small Business Programs, and also is the Director of the DoD Mentor-Protégé Program.

 Prior to providing programmatic and management support to the federal government, Ms. Diaz was instrumental in enhancing membership recruitment, retention and outreach and influential in all membership-level activities as the Assistant Director for nonprofit associations.
 Ms. Diaz has more than 17 years of experience in technical, programmatic, administrative and management assistance in support of DOD as a subject-matter expert on small business and acquisition policies, procedures and related matters at the major command level.
 She has a BS in Biology from the Indiana University of Pennsylvania.